grichardsldn/darkbat/README.md

 # Example application code

-Not a great example, but see api/dkbtest.cpp
+Not a great example, but see api/dkbtest.cpp.

+This projects a row of simple volume slider controls that can be interacted with.